yushiangfu/study-notes/d0-device.md

 file type                         major  minor
 ```

-Roughly speaking, not strictly correct, character files can be any non-storage devices such as I2C, SPI, TTY, and so on.
+Character files encompass a wide range of non-storage devices such as I2C, SPI, TTY, and more.
-Though the underlying devices vary, the applications work on them through typical file operations like handling regular files.
+While the underlying devices may differ, applications interact with them using standard file operations similar to regular files.
-On the kernel side, no uniform functions are provided since only the specific driver knows how to manage its hardware.
+However, the kernel does not provide uniform functions for managing these devices, as each driver has specific knowledge of how to handle its hardware.
-Therefore, the kernel solely offers the `open`, which locates the corresponding driver and switches to it.
+Therefore, the kernel primarily offers the `open` function, which locates the corresponding driver based on the type, major, and minor numbers of the device.

-- `open`
+- `open`:
-    - The virtual filesystem generates a `file` structure in kernel space accessible by file identifier from user space.
+  - The virtual filesystem creates a `file` structure in kernel space, accessible through a file identifier from user space.
-    - Given a type, major, and minor number, it finds the target `cdev` from the related table and fetches the file operations (fops) from it.
+  - It identifies the target character device (`cdev`) based on the provided type, major, and minor numbers, and retrieves the associated file operations (fops) from the corresponding device's table.
-    - Immediately attaches the specific file operations, the replacement for default ones, to the opened `file`.
+  - The specific file operations, which replace the default ones, are immediately attached to the opened file.

-- `read`
+- `read`:
-    - No default function is available.
+  - No default function is available for reading from character devices.

-- `write`
+- `write`:
-    - No default function is available.
+  - No default function is available for writing to character devices.

-- `ioctl`
+- `ioctl`:
-    - No default function is available.
+  - No default function is available for performing ioctl operations on character devices.

 <p align="center"><img src="images/device/character-device.png" /></p>